lebigot/realtime_annotate/README.rst

 .. image:: shell.png

-The command shell of ``realtime_annotate.py`` offers the automatic completion of commands and arguments, though the tabulation key.
+The command shell of ``realtime_annotate.py`` offers the automatic completion of commands and arguments, through the tabulation key.

 Annotation process
 ==================